erdogant/caerus/README.md

 See [LICENSE](LICENSE) for details.

 ## Donation
 * This work is created and maintained in my free time.
-If this package brings you good stuff, you can support me by donating.
+If this package brings you good stuff, you can support me!
 [![Donate Bitcoin](https://img.shields.io/badge/donate-orange.svg)](https://erdogant.github.io/donate/?currency=USD&amount=5)